jacirrone/h1b-statistics/README.md

 # Run Instructions

-Copy the input file h1b_input.csv to the input folder `./input` and run the `sh run.sh`.
+Copy the input file h1b_input.csv to the input folder `./input` and run `sh run.sh`.